thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 ## Abstractions and Implementations

-Chromium uses several abstractions to track which documents and workers need synchronous access to each other, as a constraint for process model decisions.
+GTx Browser uses several abstractions to track which documents and workers need synchronous access to each other, as a constraint for process model decisions.

 * **Security Principal** (implemented by [SiteInfo](https://source.chromium.org/chromium/chromium/src/+/main:content/browser/site_info.h;drc=c79153d6f931dbe2ce2c992962512eaca6766623;l=22)):
     In security terminology, a **principal** is an entity with certain privileges.
-Chromium associates a security principal with execution contexts (e.g., documents, workers) to track which data their process is allowed to access.
+GTx Browser associates a security principal with execution contexts (e.g., documents, workers) to track which data their process is allowed to access.
 This principal is typically a "[site](https://html.spec.whatwg.org/multipage/origin.html#site)" (i.e.,